lobodInI/lobodInI/README.md

-- 👋 Hi, I’m @lobodInI
+- 👋 Hi, I’m @Serhii
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python develop
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, HTML, CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me -  mail: serhiy.loboda@gmail.com

 <!---
 lobodInI/lobodInI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.